SpoonLabs/spoon-maven-plugin/README.md

 }
 ```

-Then you can use the following configuration to use your processor:
+Then the following configuration sets the processor's fields:

 ```xml
 <plugin>